BlueishSapphire/argos/README.md

 # argos

-Argos is a small program that can watch files and run commands when the file emits an inotify event.
+Argos is a small program that can watch files and run commands when the file emits a specified inotify event.

 ## Building

 The shell script `make.sh` is both the build script and the install script.
-It needs permission to access `/usr/local/bin` and `/usr/local/man/` so it can install the executable and man page.
+It needs permission to access `/usr/local/bin` to install the executable and `/usr/local/man/` to add the man page.

 ```sh
 $ git clone https://github.com/BlueishSapphire/argos.git